Sazgr/peacekeeper/README.md

 I tried to support MSVC intrinsics, but since I do not have it, there might be errors.

-Windows and linux executables are also provided.
+Windows and linux executables are provided in the [Releases](https://github.com/Sazgr/peacekeeper/releases) section.

+It would be helpful to report any bugs found.

 ### Ratings